atul-github/linkedin-posts/README.md

 # Using App

 * When launched for the first time, you will be prompted to upload .jsonl file
-* It may take couple of minutes to upload the file :(
+* File uploads may take a few minutes, depending on size. :(
-* You can search linkedin members.
-So if you type 'a', around 100 linkedin members will be populated in dropdown beneath.
-You will need to click outside of text box for search to start.
+* YYou can search LinkedIn members by typing in the search box (e.g., typing 'a' will populate around 100 LinkedIn members - name starts with 'a' or 'A' in the dropdown).
+Click outside the text box to trigger the search.
-* Click 'Submit' - This will give you information if there is direct relation.
+* Click Submit button to check for direct relationships between members.
-* Click Connectedness - It will give directed path between two memebers if available.
+* Click Connectedness - It will give directed path between two memebers if exists.
-* Execute LLM - will do classification.
-You will need to have access to GPT4 or  OLLAMA
+* Execute LLM - Classifies the relationship between members.
+You will need access to GPT-4 or OLLAMA for this feature.
 * Refresh the page to upload another file

 # Other experiments